Social Media Marketing for Musicians: Let’s Build a Fanbase! (Updated)

 Go to Search.Twitter.com and search terms that are related to what you do.

-For example, if you’re a Tropical House producer, search “Tropical House”, if you make Trap, search “Trap”.
+For example, if you’re a Tropical House producer, search “Tropical House”, if you make Trap, search “Trap” or “Trap Music”.

-Now, when searching genres you’ll find plenty of music networks an artists posting their songs.
+Now, when searching genres you’ll find plenty of music publications and artists posting songs.
 We can use search operators to filter out links.

 Make sure to also click the “Live” link and not the “Top” link when using this method!